Sanna Sundqvist

-Sanna Sundqvist (born 1983) is a Swedish actress.
+Sanna Sundqvist (born 1983) is a Swedish actress known for her roles on stage and screen.
 She has twice been nominated for a Guldbagge Award for Best Actress in a Leading Role, for Call Mom!
 (2019) and Thank You, I'm Sorry (2023).

 Early life and education

 She was born in 1983 in Gothenburg.
 She was raised in Härnösand.
 She has six younger siblings.
+She left her hometown as a teenager to pursue an acting career in Stockholm, although initially also considered pursuing ballet.
 She graduated from the Stockholm Academy of Dramatic Arts in 2010.

 Career

-Her first performance at the Royal Dramatic Theater was in a production of The Miser.
+She was offered a permanent position in the ensemble of the Royal Dramatic Theatre in 2010.
+Her first performance there was in a production of The Miser alongside Gösta Ekman and Johan Rabaeus.
 She made her on-screen debut in Don't Ever Wipe Tears Without Gloves (2012).
-The following year, she appeared in a Royal Dramatic Theater production of The Children's Hour.
+The following year, she appeared in a Royal Dramatic Theatre production of The Children's Hour.
 Her portrayal of Mary was praised by Jenny Aschenbrenner in Aftonbladet.
+In 2017, she and Emma Broomé played the lead roles of sisters Dina and Dorinda, respectively, in a stage production of Eric Linklater's The Wind on the Moon.

 She was nominated for a Guldbagge Award for Best Actress in a Leading Role for her performance as Niki in Call Mom!
 (2019).
 She had a supporting role in Sune – Uppdrag midsommar (2021).
 She had a leading role in the 2023 Netflix original Thank You, I'm Sorry, which earned her another Guldbagge Best Actress nomination.
-The same year, she also appeared in the Netflix series Tore.
-In 2024, she appeared in All and Eva.
+The same year, she appeared in the Netflix series Tore.
+In April 2024, she was in the Viaplay drama series All and Eva.
+Then in the summer, she was a host for the Swedish radio programme Sommar.
+Later that year, she played Larsson in a production of Kristina Lugn's Titta en älg at the Royal Dramatic Theatre.
 In 2025, it was announced that she would be joining the cast of Ruben Östlund's upcoming film The Entertainment System Is Down.

 Personal life

-She and her partner Fredrik Sols have two sons.
+She and her partner Fredrik Sols have two sons, including one with Down syndrome.
+Sundqvist attended Sweden's first Down syndrome festival in 2025 at the Maximteatern.